FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 So now the Home Assistant was running...and I learned a lot until here!

+Takeaways:

+- Home Assistant can be run in a docker container on an existing Raspberry Pi
+- Flashed on a card it is a web server which can be accessed from a browser at any device in your network

 ### ... the humidity sensor

 I took a look at the humidity sensor.
 The company was "Aqara" but the Design was looking familiar...and then I realized that I could add this sensor to the app I was controlling my vacuum cleaner with!
 Aqara is like a sub company from Roborock controlled with the [Mi Home App](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome&hl=en&gl=US) app.
 Alright!
 Nice.